Reccho/ASR_Pronunciation/ASR_Research.md

 ##
 ### Noise-Robust ASR
 The goal of making automatic speech recognition technologies "noise robust" is to reduce the impact of mismatches between training and testing conditions.
 Since the statistics of background noise are difficult to predict, implementing noise reduction techniques should be done based on few (or none) assumptions about the noise.
 A noise robust technology should be insensitive to a wide range of noise disruptions.
-Implementing techniques to reduce noise can be done at the signal level or at deeper levels in an ASR system.
+Implementing techniques to reduce noise can be done at the signal level, or the front-end or back-end of the ASR system.
+"Denoising" can introduce distortion and artifacts, which then reduce ASR accuracy.
 ##### Some Noise Reduction Methods
-- dfsfssssss<sup>2</sup>
+- Remove harmonic spectral peaks from the voice, and use the residual signal to estimate background noise spectrum, which is then used to suppress the noise.
+Relies on the fundamental frequency of pitch in all human speech and its corresponding spectral harmonics.<sup>2</sup>
+- Separate target speaker's voice from background sources based on non-negative matrix factorization (NMF) using variational Bayesian (VB) inference to estimate NMF parameters. <sup>3</sup>
+- Suppress sound signals not arriving from a desired direction based on a time-varying minimum variance distortionless response (MVDR) beamformer that uses spatial information. <sup>3</sup>
+- First, use a parametric model of acoustic distortion to estimate the clean speech and noise spectra in a principled way (eliminates need for manual heurisitc parameters).
+Then, apply a Wiener filter to further reduce noise while preserving speech spectra. <sup>4</sup>
+- Use the time-activation matrices from convolutive non-negative matrix factorization (CNMF) as acoustic models to create speech and noise dictionaries that generate noise-robust time-activation matrices from noisy speech. <sup>5</sup>
+- *Missing data approach:* Assumes some spectral-temporal regions will remain uncorrupted when speech is one of several sound sources.
+These regions can be used as ‘reliable evidence’ for recognition. <sup>6</sup>